tpulkit/txt2vid/README.md

 # txt2vid
 Repo containing code for txt2vid project.
 Gives a proof-of-concept for the following compression pipeline (for more details read paper **ToDo: add paper link**):

 ![Pipeline](https://github.com/tpulkit/txt2vid/blob/main/images/block_diagram.png).

-Though pipeline is flexible and can be replaced by appropriate software programs performing same function, the code currently uses and allows for [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) for lip-syncing, [Resemble](https://www.resemble.ai) or [Google](https://cloud.google.com/text-to-speech) APIs for personalized and general text-to-speech (TTS) synthesis respectively, and
+Though the pipeline is flexible and can be replaced by appropriate software programs performing same function, the code currently uses and allows for [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) for lip-syncing, [Resemble](https://www.resemble.ai) or [Google](https://cloud.google.com/text-to-speech) APIs for personalized and general text-to-speech (TTS) synthesis respectively, and